 Grugahalle, Essen April 1960 concert program (Michel+Kieser)

 In original pictorial matte-coated wrappers, perfect bound, 22.9 x 22.7 cm, 36 pp. Program notes in German by Joachim-Ernst Berendt.
-In near excellent condition, tightly bound and clean.
+Wrapper are slightly rubbed with light wear to spine and extremities.
+Folded vertically down the middle and two punch holes to the margin.
+All inside pages are fine.
 Feel free to email us with any questions you may have concerning this item.
 Additional images of the program available on request.